Outstanding Student Poster and PICO (OSPP) Awards

 Each awardee is notified by the EGU OSPP coordinator.
 Awardees are asked to submit a short statement on affiliation and research interests (2-3 sentences), a portrait photo and their PICO presentation or a PDF of their poster to the EGU Executive Office.
 The information is published in the EGU Newsletter and on the EGU OSPP award website.
-The awardees receive a conference fee waiver for the next EGU General Assembly and are invited to submit a paper free of publication costs to one of the EGU journals.
+The awardees receive a conference fee waiver for the next EGU General Assembly and are invited to submit a paper (where the awardee is first author) free of publication costs to one of the EGU journals.
 At the respective division meeting held at the next General Assembly, each awardee receives an award certificate.

 [ Back ]